peterxxu/student-scores/README.md

-# student-scores
+# Student Scores Analysis Project
-some data manipulation to handle grade distribution and weighted grade assignment
+Using pandas to clean and manipulate data: calculate and visualiza grade distribution as well as weighted grade assignment